SaiKrishnaBala/code_n_learn/README.md

 # code_n_learn
-This is repo is to keep tract of the coding questions and their respective solutions
+This is repo is to keep track of the coding questions and their respective solutions